 The CBSA officer might schedule an interview with you to discuss arrangements for your removal.
 It's important to cooperate with CBSA.
 If you don't attend a removal interview or your scheduled removal, the CBSA will issue a Canada-wide warrant for your arrest.
 If you're arrested, you can be detained until you're removed.

 If you can't afford the cost of your travel for your removal, CBSA will pay.
 You will have to repay that debt if you want to apply to return to Canada in the future.

-If you make your own travel arrangements, confirm your departure at your port of exit by getting a “Certificate of departure” from the CBSA.
-The Certificate proves that you left Canada.
+If you make your own travel arrangements, you must confirm your departure at your port of exit by getting a “Certificate of departure” from the CBSA.
+The certificate proves that you left Canada.
 This is important if you want to return to Canada, even as a visitor.

 If you want to return to Canada after being removed, you might need to apply for an Authorization to Return to Canada (ARC).